general-molecular-simulations/so3lr/README.md

 [![cite-link](https://img.shields.io/badge/how_to-cite-000000)](https://github.com/general-molecular-simulation/so3lr?tab=readme-ov-file#Citation)
 ![Logo](./logo.png)
 ## About
-SO3LR - pronounced *Solar* - is a pretrained machine learned force field for (bio)molecular simulations.
+SO3LR - pronounced *Solar* - is a pretrained machine-learned force field for (bio)molecular simulations.
 It integrates the fast and stable SO3krates neural network for semi-local interactions with universal pairwise force fields designed for short-range repulsion, long-range electrostatics, and dispersion interactions.
 ## Installation
 First clone the repository and install by doing
 ```shell script